croxton/craftcms-hda-starter-kit/README.md

 </div>
 ```

-It is also possible to manually load a specific component and attach to a selector in `start.js`.
-When the selector enters the dom, the component will be loaded and mounted using the selected strategy:
+It is also possible to manually load a component and attach it to a selector in `start.js`.
+When the selector enters the dom, the component will be loaded and mounted using the selected strategy.
+Manual loading is only recommended for components that coordinate the behaviour of _multiple_ elements using Observers (e.g. [sal.js](https://mciastek.github.io/sal/)).

 ```js
 this.componentLoader.load('share', '[data-share]', 'visible');